SimCMinMax/AutoSimC/README.md

 ## How does it work ?
 AutoSimC works in two parts:
-1. Generating Permutations: Given a input.txt file and certain settings, a output .simc file is generated containing all possible permutations specified, filtered down to "valid profiles" fullfilling certain requirements.
+1. Generating Permutations: Given a input.txt file and certain settings, an output .simc file is generated containing all possible permutations specified, filtered down to "valid profiles" fullfilling certain requirements.
 This output file can then be run with SimulationCraft.
 2. Simulating the generated profiles in a multi-stage process: To narrow the large amount of generated profiles into a small set of best performing profiles, a multi-stage simulation process is performed, in which each stage simulates the given profiles with increased accuracy to narrow the number of profiles in each stage, resulting in only a handful of final profiles with the best DPS.

+## Quick setup
-You must have python (>=3.4) installed on you computer for this to work.
+Python (>=3.4) is required for this to work.
 - You can download python at https://www.python.org/downloads/.
 During installation, select *Add Python 3.x to PATH*, so that python gets automatically added to your PATH environment variable.
 - Download the project and extract it.
 - Open [input.txt](#inputtxt) and enter parameters depending on your character.
 Make sure your text editor encodes input.txt as UTF-8.
 - Either install 7zip for auto download of nightly SimulationCraft, or edit settings.py to set auto_download_simc=False and set the simc_path.
 - Edit [settings.py](settingspy) for additional parameters (e.g. #legendaries, iterations, threads, fightstyle etc.)
 - Run launch.bat or run 'python main.py' directly.
 See [below](#command-line-interface) for detailed options.
 - You can use the -sim option to simulate directly with AutoSimC.
 Or you can feed to generated output .simc file into SimulationCraft yourself.
-- You can also follow this how-to set it up [https://goo.gl/5d7BAM]
+- You can also follow this how-to set it up [https://goo.gl/5d7BAM].

 ## Command Line Interface
     python main.py [-h] [-i INPUTFILE] [-o OUTPUTFILE]